Mazlan has a passion for health and fitness. He enjoys yoga, cycling, home workouts, and healthy food.

 Camel Milk vs. Cow Milk

-To start with, camel's milk is known to be the closest to the human mother's milk and it is easier for babies to consume.
+To start with, camel's milk is known to be the closest to the human mother's milk and is easier for babies to consume.
 Research studies from around the world also confirm that it is highly nutritious.
-The composition of whey proteins and caseins in camels milk differs from cows milk, which could be the reason for its healing properties.
+The composition of whey proteins and caseins in camel milk differs from that of cow's milk, which could be the reason for its healing properties.